stac-api-extensions/collection-search/README.md

 for STAC [Collections](https://github.com/radiantearth/stac-spec/blob/master/collection-spec/README.md).

-The [`GET /collections` endpoint](https://api.stacspec.org/v1.0.0/collections/#tag/Collections/operation/getCollections) doesn't provide any query parameters by default, so a beasic set of query parameters is defined in [Basics](#basics) for some rudimentary search functionality that is similar to the default items endpoint in STAC API.
+The [`GET /collections` endpoint](https://api.stacspec.org/v1.0.0/collections/#tag/Collections/operation/getCollections) doesn't provide any query parameters by default, so a basic set of query parameters is defined in [Basics](#basics) for some rudimentary search functionality that is similar to the default items endpoint in STAC API.
 Additional, more advanced behavior is defined as [optional conformance classes](#optional-conformance-classes).
 These extensions can be composed by an implementer to cover only the set of functionality the implementer requires.